Relient K: Um Yeah tour and new music (2021–present)

 In April 2021, Relient K and former members Jon Schneck, Dave Douglas and Ethan Luck, began teasing something on social media.
 On June 11, Relient K was featured on the song "A Hurt Like That", released by former member Jake Germany, also known as Phangs.
 In November 2021, they announced they would be going on tour again, with the other three members officially returning to the band.
-On February 17, 2022, Relient K kicked off their "Um Yeah Tour" at The Pageant in St. Louis, Missouri and ended the tour on April 2, 2022, after two shows in Nashville.
-The group last performed five years ago prior to the Um Yeah tour and Thiessen was uncertain if they would ever perform live again, however, after the tour concluded, Hoopes felt that the band was "re-energized."
+On February 17, 2022, Relient K kicked off their "Um Yeah Tour" at The Pageant in St. Louis, Missouri, and ended the tour on April 2, 2022, after two shows in Nashville.
+The group last performed five years ago prior to the Um Yeah tour and Thiessen was uncertain if they would ever perform live again; however, after the tour concluded, Hoopes felt that the band was "re-energized".
 Thiessen also said that the band had goals to make another album.
 In a podcast interview, Jon Schneck said the band was trying to schedule a west coast leg of the tour for the fall of 2022, since no cities or states west of Missouri were included in the initial run.
 He also confirmed that band had begun working on some new songs.
 In September 2022, the group re-pressed Air for Free.
 Two months later, a new version of Forget and Not Slow Down was re-pressed.

-The band performed at the 2023 Furnace Fest in Birmingham, Alabama along with other artists such as Anberlin, Between the Buried and Me, Becoming the Archetype, Project 86, and Hatebreed.
+The band performed at the 2023 Furnace Fest in Birmingham, Alabama, along with other artists such as Anberlin, Between the Buried and Me, Becoming the Archetype, Project 86, and Hatebreed.
 In July 2023, the band was featured on the song "Fast Car" by Rookie of the Year.
 In September 2023, Relient K made a guest appearance on the deluxe edition of The Beautiful Letdown (Our Version) by Switchfoot, performing the song "Ammunition".
 They also performed at the Furnace Fest that same month.

 In 2024, the band released a 20th anniversary vinyl for Mmhmm and a 15th anniversary vinyl for Forget and Not Slow Down.
 On May 30, 2025, Relient K performed a new song titled "Over My Head", at a surprise show in Nashville, at which new member, drummer Christian Zawacki was introduced, replacing Jack Ivins, who had in turn replaced Dave Douglas.
 The group also announced that Luke Preston had officially joined the band, who originally served as a touring musician for them in 2023.
 The band collaborated with Switchfoot and released a cover of "God Only Knows" by the Beach Boys on June 13.
 In June and July 2025, the group performed at the All Your Friends and Alive Music Festival.
+As of July 2025, despite writing songs, Thiessen stated that the band has no plans to record new music at that time.